 iSecretShop

 iSecretShop is an app-first platform that goes beyond SASSIE companies.
-It pulls from dozens of mystery shopping providers, giving you a wider range of mystery shopping jobs near me than JobSlinger or PrestoMap alone.
-If you’ve searched those tools and want even more options, iSecretShop fills the gaps.
+It pulls from dozens of mystery shopping providers, giving you a wider range of options than JobSlinger or PrestoMap alone.
+If you’ve searched those tools and want even more, iSecretShop fills the gaps.

 The app makes it easy to browse and claim shops from your phone.
-It’s a solid tool to pair with the SASSIE-based aggregators so you’re not missing chances from non-SASSIE companies.
+Pair it with the SASSIE-based aggregators and you’re not missing shops from non-SASSIE companies.

-Key point: These aggregators are search tools, not mystery shopping companies.
-They show you what’s available.
-You still need to sign up directly with each company to claim shops and get paid.
+Aggregators are search tools, not mystery shopping companies.
+They show you what’s available — you still need to sign up directly with each company to claim shops and get paid.
 Think of them as your scouting tools.

 Company Portals and Direct Sign-Ups

 Aggregators show you the landscape.
-But to actually claim mystery shopping jobs, you need accounts with the companies posting them.
+But to actually claim shops, you need accounts with the companies posting them.
 Each company runs its own portal where you browse, self-assign, and submit reports.

 Here’s the smart approach: use JobSlinger or PrestoMap first to see which companies have active shops in your area.
 Then go sign up with those specific companies.
 This saves you from blindly registering with firms that have no work near you.

-Most companies use the SASSIE platform, so the sign-up process feels similar across firms.
+Most companies use SASSIE, so the sign-up process feels similar across firms.
 You’ll fill out a profile, submit a W-9, and set your preferences.
-Plan on 10-15 minutes per company.
+Plan on 10–15 minutes per company.
 It’s a one-time setup — once you’re in, you’re in.

-Start with five to eight companies that show active mystery shopping jobs near me.
+Start with five to eight companies that show active work near you.
 Don’t try to sign up with 30 at once.
-You can always add more companies later as you learn which firms match your schedule and your area.
+You can always add more later as you learn which firms match your schedule and area.

 Not sure which companies to start with?
 Our best mystery shopping companies guide ranks the top firms by pay, ease of use, and shop variety.
 You can also browse our full mystery shopping company directory for in-depth profiles.